isomerpages/moe-temasekpri/_about-us/School Services/School Bus Service.md

 <b>Application Procedure</b><br>
 [1.
 Complete Call for Proposal – Annex A](/files/call%20for%20proposal%20-%20annex%20a.pdf)<br>
-2. Submit the completed Call for Proposal – Annex A by closing date, 11 July 2023, to the School’s General Office.
+[2.
+Submit the completed Call for Proposal – Annex A by closing date, 11 July 2023, to the School’s General Office].

 Temasek Primary School<br>
 501 Bedok South Avenue 3<br>